storesafe/cordova-sqlcipher-adapter/README.md

 - SQLCipher for Android now supports 64-bit CPU targets.
 - [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) project is a CC0 (public domain) starting point (NOTE that this plugin must be added) and may also be used to reproduce issues with this plugin.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).
-- [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) _(WITHOUT SQLCipher support)_ now supports SELECT BLOB data in Base64 format on all platforms in addition to REGEXP (Android/iOS/macOS) and pre-populated database (all platforms). _FUTURE TBD SELECT BLOB in BASE64 format and REGEXP support for SQLCipher may be added here upon sufficient demand._
+- [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (WITHOUT SQLCipher support) now supports SELECT BLOB data in Base64 format on all platforms in addition to REGEXP (Android/iOS/macOS) and pre-populated database (all platforms).
+OR FUTURE CONSIDERATION: SELECT BLOB in BASE64 format and REGEXP support for SQLCipher may be added here upon sufficient demand.
 - [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
 - [nolanlawson / pouchdb-adapter-cordova-sqlite](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql).
 - macOS ("osx" platform) is now supported
-- New [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) plugin version _(WITHOUT SQLCipher support)_ with Android JSON and SQL statement handling implemented in C, as well as support for PhoneGap Build, Intel XDK, etc. (GPL or commercial license terms).
+- New [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) plugin version (WITHOUT SQLCipher support) with Android JSON and SQL statement handling implemented in C, as well as support for PhoneGap Build, Intel XDK, etc. (GPL or commercial license terms).
 Handles large SQL batches in less than half the time as this plugin version.
-Also supports arbitrary database location on Android. _FUTURE TBD evcore version with SQLCipher supported may be added upon sufficient demand._
+Also supports arbitrary database location on Android.
+FOR FUTURE CONSIDERATION: evcore version with SQLCipher supported may be added upon sufficient demand.
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).
 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option